bbopt/HyperNOMAD/README.md

 ## Getting Started

-### Creating the black-box
+### Creating the blackbox

-The black-box is the file that will take the hyper-parameters as inputs, and will return the value of the objective and/or constraints as outputs.
+The blackbox is the file that will take the hyper-parameters as inputs, and will return the value of the objective and/or constraints as outputs.

-In order to make the black-box compatible with NOMAD, you have to make sure that you can execute the following command:
+In order to make the blackbox compatible with NOMAD, you have to make sure that you can execute the following command:

 ```
 .\bb.py param_1 param_2 ... param_n